Electoral district of Riverton: History

 Riverton was created at the 1988 redistribution, replacing the abolished district of Clontarf, which had been a safe Liberal seat since a redistribution prior to the 1977 election.
 Riverton was first contested at the 1989 election, at which Liberal Party member Graham Kierath was successful.
 He served as a minister in the Court government, and held the seat until his unexpected defeat at the 2001 election on a 10.16% swing.
 The seat was then held by Tony McRae of the Labor Party, until his defeat by the Liberal Party's Mike Nahan at the 2008 election.
 McRae was the Minister for Environment, Climate Change and Disability Services between 2006 and 2008.
 Mike Nahan retired at the 2021 election, and the seat was won back by the Labor party with a 13.3% swing towards them.

 Geography

-Riverton is bounded by the Canning River to the north, Bannister Creek and High Road to the northeast, Nicholson Road to the east, the freight railway and South Street to the south, and Karel Avenue and Fifth Avenue to the west.
+Riverton is bounded by the Canning River to the north, Bannister Creek and High Road to the northeast, Nicholson Road to the east, the freight railway and South Street to the south, and the Kwinana Freeway to the west.
 Its boundaries include the suburbs of Parkwood, Riverton, Shelley, Willetton, Bull Creek and the Canning Vale industrial area and markets.

 The 2007 redistribution, which took effect at the 2008 election, resulted in the seat losing Ferndale in the northeast and eastern Leeming in the southwest, while gaining the unpopulated Canning Vale industrial area.